spotinst/help/src/docs/eco/getting-started/connect-azure-ea-to-eco.md

 <summary><font size="+1">Step 2 - Apply the <u>Cost Management Reader</u> role</font></summary>

 Please apply this role at the highest level possible, ideally the Tenant or other management group that contains all of the desired subscriptions.
-This role can also be applied on a per subscription basis if desired.
+This role can also be applied on a per subscription basis if needed.

 1. Go to the management group or subscription(s) you would like to give the Eco Cost Specialist team access to